How Prorata Billing Works

 What Is Prorata Billing?

-When a member subscribes to a monthly plan mid-month, their first invoice covers only the days from when they joined until the next billing date.
-From the second cycle onwards, they're charged the full monthly amount.
+When a member subscribes to a plan mid-cycle, the first invoice covers only the time from the start date until the next billing date.
+From the next cycle onwards, the full amount is charged.

 - Plan: €300/month